dfinity/portal/docs/developer-docs/integrations/ledger/interact-with-ledger.md

 (record { archives = vec {} })
 ```

-To transfer ICP on the ICP ledger.
-In this case the tokens were sent to account `d52f7f2b7277f025bcaa5c90b10d122274faba289`.
-You can get the string of an accountidentifier by calling
+To send tokens to the accountidentifier `d52f7f2b7277f025bcaa5c90b10d122274faba289` you can use the following commands.
+Yyou will need to derive the accountidentifier by getting the principal first:
 ```
 dfx ledger account-id --of-principal <PRINCIPAL>
 ```